DamienPup/mcmod-rainbowstuff/README.md

 Changes:

--Added Rainbow Chest.
-Crafting recipe below.
+-Added Rainbow Chest. forgot to add recipe... will do that on 3/3/2020

 -Added more furnace recipes.